| | |

 charming.
 And of course we all dwelt on his wonderful sense of

-humour and the different adventures we all at one time or another
+humour and the different adventures we all at one time or anothershared with him.

 admiration for a man who did so much more in 39 years than most